brian03079/piObdDashboard/README.md

 6. python3
 7. express >= 4
 8. adafruit_dht (if you are using the DHT22/11 sensors)
+9. python gps (for getting data from gpsd inside python)
+10. Adafruit-Blinka, adafruit-circuitpython-pm25 (for air quality sensor)

 How to run:
 1. Make sure your car is on with the engine running